City Hall and Cell Towers

 Co-location: One Cell Tower Antenna on a Utility Pole Becomes Many

-A major problem is that once a cell tower is placed on a public utility pole or other structure it becomes, according to the 1996 Telecommunications Act, an “eligible facility’ structure and other antenna equipment can be added if it does not create a “substantial change”.
+A major problem about approving one or a group of cell antenna, is that once a cell tower is placed on a public utility pole or other structure it becomes, according to the 1996 Telecommunications Act, an “eligible facility’ structure and other antenna equipment can be added if it does not create a “substantial change”.
 This is a vague term and cities hesitate to deny collocation of antennas due to threat of lawsuit.
 In addition, other carriers can request to have their antennas on each pole and plea “discrimination” if their antenna are denied.

 Verizon CEO, Lowell McAdam, Admits 5G can be Colocated on Existing Macro-Cell Towers

 This video points out that it appears line of sight is not needed for 5G.
 Could this be due to elevated power density?
-It is recommended that cities become aware of this information and update their Municipal Wireless Code to only allow WTF antenna in commercial and industrial zones- never in residential areas and establish a 2500 foot resident setback from any WTF antenna in residential zones.
+It is recommended that cities become aware of this information and update their Municipal Wireless Code to only allow Wireless Telecommunications Facilities (WTF) antenna in commercial and industrial zones- never in residential areas and establish a 2500 foot resident setback from any WTF antenna in residential zones.
 Also for information http://mystreetmychoice.com/

 New City Rules: Stronger for Citizens or For Industry?